About the Journal

 The opinions expressed in our published content are those of the author(s) and do not reflect the views of TU Delft OPEN Publishing.

-The responsibility for the content provided is exclusively of the author(s) concerned.
+The content provided is exclusively the responsibility of the author(s) concerned.
 TU Delft OPEN Publishing, JCHS, the editors and reviewers are not responsible for errors in the contents or any consequences arising from the use of the information.

 The opinions expressed in the publications of JCHS do not necessarily represent the views of TU Delft OPEN Publishing and the editors.